jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task4.md

 [//]: # (TODO: add a note about visibility-inheritance modifier)

-You might be wondering what is the point of hiding some of the class' field or methods — after all, they can be useful outside.
+You might be wondering what is the point of hiding some fields or methods of the class — after all, they can be useful outside.
 However, the ability to hide some of the object's _implementation details_ gains the objects an ultimate control over their internal state.